b3b00/dendronNotes/notes/Perso.projects.CSLY.becnhmarking-memory.md

 ---
 # trying to reduce memory

 Profiling memory on SimpleExpressionParser, we find that we create a lot of `List<UnexpectedTokenSyntaxErorr<EpressionToken>>`.
-This can be explained by backtracking but since CSLY expression parsing try to limit backtracking there mays be room to better memory usage.
+This can be explained by backtracking but since CSLY expression parsing try to limit backtracking there may be room to better memory usage.

 # benchmarking